chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 	    set initial refinement   = 6
 	end

-As for the `Example 3 <../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_, we define the boundary condition in order to have an inlet on the left, two slip boundary conditions on the top and bottom, and an outlet on the right of the domain.
+As for the `Example 3 <../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_, we define the boundary conditions in order to have an inlet on the left, two slip boundary conditions on the top and bottom, and an outlet on the right of the domain.

 .. code-block:: text